|Hitter Projections||Starting Pitcher Projections||Rest of Season Projections||Gameday Resources|

 |Today | Tomorrow | Daily | Next 7 Days (Weekly)||Daily | Next 7 Days (Weekly)||Hitting | Pitching||Matchups | Lineups|

-Click here for info on how/why to use Hittertron + column definitions.
+Click here for info on how/why to use Stream-o-nator+ column definitions.

-Sorting/Filtering The Table: To sort, click the column header.
+Using the Grid: To sort, click the column header.
 Clicking once will sort in descending order.
 Click twice for ascending order.
 The Name field does not support sorting.
-The default sorting is based on $U which is a player’s value independent of position ($ factors in position value).
 To filter, type within the text box underneath the column headers.
 For text, it looks for any match.
-For numbers and dates, you can use greater than and less than signs as well (so a 2 in Runs would filter to only players with more than 2 projected Runs).
+For numbers and dates, you can use greater than and less than signs as well (so >5 in Strikeouts would filter to only players projected at more than 5 strikeouts).
 You can use multiple filters at the same time.

-$ Values - A hitter’s projected stats for the game are multiplied by 150 and then valued for a 12-team MLB league using the ESPN/CBSSports roster format (13 hitters, 9 pitchers) and a $260 team budget.
+$ Values - A pitcher’s projected stats for their start are multiplied by 30 then valued for a 12-team MLB league using the ESPN/CBSSports roster format (13 hitters, 9 pitchers) and a $260 team budget.
 While the $ values would vary for any other league format, we would expect the rankings to remain relatively the same.
-For 12-team leagues, $8 is about the ‘average’ hitter start.
-The ‘$’ estimate takes position value into account.
-The ‘$U’ estimate is position-neutral and is the value to use when looking at players for Utility slots.
+For 12-team leagues, $8 is about the ‘average’ start.
+Anything above $0 is ‘better than nothing’ but may be suboptimal in leagues with IP or GS limits.

 What Is Your Expected Accuracy? - More info to come but expected correlations will be in line with preseason projection accuracy.
 Barely educated guess is that all stats will fall between 8-20% positively correlated.